learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ### Accessing GitHub and Forking

 All the lessons in this course have a corresponding repository in GitHub.
-In order to fork this assignment, you'll first need to go to that repository.
-On this page in Canvas, you should see three icons in the **upper right** corner of the assignment's text.
+On this page in Canvas, you should see three icons in the **upper right** corner.
 The first says **Fork**.
-The second is a button that looks like a large headed cat.
-The third is a flag.
-All three buttons will bring you to GitHub, but we only need to deal with the **Fork** button.
+The second is a button that looks like a large-headed cat (GitHub's 'Octocat' icon); this button will open the lesson's GitHub repo _without_ forking.
+The third is a flag, which you can use to submit an _issue_ for the lesson (e.g., if you find a typo or other error).

+One way to fork an assignment is to click the Octocat button to go to the assignment's GitHub repo and fork directly from that page.
+(We'll go through that process in a later lesson.)
+However, the easiest way to fork the assignment is by clicking the **Fork** button.
+Either method will work, but we recommend you use the **Fork** button because it will automate some assignment steps for you when you get a bit farther along in the curriculum.

 <figure>
   <img src="https://curriculum-content.s3.amazonaws.com/fork-link.png" alt="fork link" height="25px">
   <figcaption><sm>This is just a picture, the button is up at the top of the page</sm></figcaption>
 </figure>

-Clicking the **Fork** button will do one of two things - it will either start the forking process or bring you to a page where you select where to create your fork.
+Clicking the **Fork** button will do one of two things — it will either start the forking process or bring you to a page where you select where to create your fork.
 If you're prompted to choose, select your personal GitHub account.
 The forking process will begin and may take a few moments.
 When complete, you will be redirected to a new copy of the assignment that exists under _your_ GitHub account.

-Forking is a process where an exact copy is made of a collection of code and files.
+Forking is a process which creates an exact copy of a collection of code and files.
 Once you've created a fork on your own GitHub account, you will be able to edit the files in the repository and write your own code solution without interfering with the original copy.